The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A 529 plan lets you invest money for future educational expenses.
 So long as you use the money for education, you won’t owe taxes on the investment gains.

 Some states offer further incentives, letting you deduct contributions from your income for tax purposes.
 While contributions aren’t deductible at the federal level, these state-level deductions can still help you save a lot of money.

 What are the tax benefits of a 529 plan?

-You may also be able to take advantage of tax deductions with your 529 plan.
+Tax deductions may be an option with your 529 plan, depending on your state.
 Contributions to your 529 plan aren’t tax deductible at the federal level, but some states offer a tax deduction for contributions.

 How much of a 529 plan is tax deductible?

 States may offer deductions of up to $10,000 if you’re a single filer and up to $30,000 if you file jointly, though each state has different rules and limits.
 Some states don’t offer any kind of tax deduction.